 Butch is a particularly effective aversion or Deconstruction: Her father insists (through violence) that Butch act like this in their home, since it's a "traditional werewolf" lifestyle.
 That was disturbing but almost ok — after all, most of the weres shown are effectively nudists, after all.
 It's later shown that he's doing it to make it easier for him to possess her completely.
 And we mean, completely.

 Peter's friend Jean is similar, having little qualms about walking around wearing a fishnet top and nothing else.
 Having a built in modesty-covering fur coat helps with things.

 All of the werewolf women have elements of this — we see a local pack gathering ("the Howl") at the start of the comic.
 All the men are shirtless but wearing loincloths and pants.
-All the girls except Butch (who has her own reasons]] for not doing so) are nude.
+All the girls except Butch (who has her own reasons for not doing so) are nude.

 Involuntary Shapeshifting - Though training, herbal therapy, and time can provide a measure of control over their personal lycanthropy, it's still virtually impossible to remain human during the full moon.

-Light is Good: When Carla Goodwin, Jean's mom, comes to Butch after Butch tried to rape Peter and nearly got him killed Carla told Butch she has a choice of staying with her father, after revealing Carla knows Gus has raped Butch, or coming with Carla into protective custody.Cue a rainbow and tiny bird behind Carla.
+Light is Good: When Carla Goodwin, Jean's mom, comes to Rebecca after Rebecca tried to rape Peter and nearly got him killed Carla told Butch she has a choice of staying with her father, after revealing Carla knows Gus has raped Butch, or coming with Carla into protective custody.
+As seen on page 186, cue a rainbow and tiny bird behind Carla.
 Butch lampshades this with "Yer shittin' me."